-The churches have not been successful with men’s ministries because while they may be accused of being patriarchal, in actuality they are overly feminized in their rituals and symbols.
+The churches have not been successful with men’s ministries because while churches may be accused of being patriarchal, in actuality they are overly feminized in their rituals and symbols.
 That’s why one finds such a lack of male participation in the life and worship of the church.
 Symbols and images that may appeal to men as men are sometimes even suppressed in contemporary churches.
-Jungian analysts Robert Moore and Doug Gillette in King, Warrior, Magician, Lover: Rediscovering the Archetypes of Mature Masculinity (San Francisco: HarperCollins, 1990), proposes that men need images of the just ruler who sees the whole picture, the heroic warrior, the wise guru, and the passionate lover to develop a just, heroic, wise, and passionate masculine spirituality.
-Father Richard Rohe suggests that Christian men need images of Christ as king/just ruler, as warrior/prophet, as guru/wise teacher, as passionate lover of God and humanity.
+Jungian analysts Robert Moore and Doug Gillette in King, Warrior, Magician, Lover: Rediscovering the Archetypes of Mature Masculinity (San Francisco: HarperCollins, 1990) proposes that men need images of the just ruler who sees the whole picture, the heroic warrior, the wise guru, and the passionate lover to develop a just, heroic, wise, and passionate masculine spirituality.
+Father Richard Rohe suggests that Christian men need images of Christ as king/just ruler, as warrior/prophet, as guru/wise teacher, and as passionate lover of God and humanity.
 He writes: “Symbols for men have to be graphic, brutal, honest, hard, and almost archetypal or they will not break through the male wall of unconsciousness and denial.”

 Some men have taken seriously the lack of adequate male initiation and try to provide rites of initiation for boys and men; for example, by giving them wilderness experiences with a high and strict set of expectations, including respect for others and for the earth.
 Most rites of initiation occur in natural settings, in wilderness areas, and usually entail nakedness.
 Thus initiates are placed in unaccustomed settings where their defenses are lowered and their vulnerability is exposed.
 They learn to depend on their guides, on one another, and on the creation itself.